jamestomasino/blog.tomasino.org/content/post/big-decisions.md

 Do I move forward in a relationship that is good, if a bit scary, because that is the way the choice is leaning?
-On the one hand, it involves a lot of other good things, such as teaching, moving back where I have already made friends (and enemies), finishing my Ph.D., and an assortment of other bonuses that are equally unrelated to the actual relationship.
+On the one hand, it involves a lot of other good things, such as teaching, moving back where I have already made friends (and enemies), finishing my pH.D., and an assortment of other bonuses that are equally unrelated to the actual relationship.
 Things would change, but is it so bad?
 Well, my wanderlust would be hindered greatly–a problem that doesn't seem too bad now, but can cause big issues down the line.
 Also, the selfish track of life takes a big hit.
-Perhaps the oddest confict is the religous one, though.
+Perhaps the oddest conflict is the religious one, though.

 I've basically put my seminary thoughts on pause while I've debated on this issue.
 The real complication comes from the way I ask the question: